 To every engagement — whether a boardroom, a festival stage, a government forum or a community hall — Pallavi brings the same quality: deep human empathy, an unwavering sense of justice, and the ability to make complex ideas felt as well as understood.

-She is a board member of Screen Australia — the youngest ever appointee and the first of Indian origin — founder of Bodhini Studios, and a cultural strategy consultant and advisor to organisations navigating the Australia–India corridor.
+Pallavi is a Director on the board of Screen Australia — the youngest ever appointee and the first of Indian origin.
+She is the founder of Bodhini Studios, and a cultural strategy consultant and advisor to organisations navigating the Australia–India corridor.
 She is a Distinguished Alumni of the University of Melbourne, an Advanced Global Australian Award recipient for Arts, and has been recognised as one of Australia’s Most Influential Asian Australians.

 01 — The Australia–India Relationship & Cultural Diplomacy